Wilson, Carole Assoc Prof

 Teaching

-- Bachelor of Arts Honours (Creative Arts)
+• Bachelor of Arts Honours (Creative Arts)

-- AABCA4023 Studio Project A
+• AABCA4023 Studio Project A

-- AABCA 4024 Studio Project B
+• AABCA 4024 Studio Project B

-- AABCA 4012 Exegesis
+• AABCA 4012 Exegesis

 Biography

 Carole has held regular solo exhibitions and participated in curated exhibitions nationally and internationally.
-For the past twelve years she has utilised discarded and salvaged materials such as floral carpets, maps and atlases to create works which engage with aspects of botany, garden history, travel and historical ornament.
+For many years she has utilised discarded and salvaged materials such as floral carpets, maps and atlases to create works which engage with aspects of botany, garden history, travel and historical ornament.
 In recent years she has undertaken residencies in Italy, the US, Malaysia and The Netherlands which have all had a significant impact on her work.
 She is represented in many public collections including the National Gallery of Australia, the Powerhouse Museum, State Library of Victoria and a number of regional and university galleries.
-Her posters are in museum collections in Finland, the Czech Republic, Russia and Poland
+Her posters are in museum collections in Finland, the Czech Republic, Russia and Poland.

 Areas of expertise

-Practice led research in the visual arts, particularly in the fields of printmaking, textiles, works on paper, painting and installation.
+Practice led research in the visual arts, particularly in the fields of textiles, works on paper, printmaking, painting and installation.

 Research interests